Hanne Darboven, ART & PROJECT BULLETIN 28, Amsterdam, 1970

 Duration: October 24–November 13, 1970

 Dimensions: 29.6 x 21 cm

-Further Information: Run from 1968 to 2001 by Geert van Beijeren & Adriaan van Ravesteijn, art & project was a very influential art space and gallery, particularly for the conceptual art movement.
-Each invitation was sent in the form of a numbered bulletin—a format the gallery kept until 1989 with a total of 156 magazines.
-Almost all of the bulletins have the same format and layout: While the front revealed the information about the show, the inside was typically designed by the exhibiting artists themselves and thus functioned as an edition.
+Further Information: The art & project gallery, open between 1968 and 2001 and led by Geert van Beijeren & Adriaan van Ravesteijn, was a very influential art space, particularly for the conceptual art movement.
+Each invitation was sent in the form of a numbered bulletin—a format the gallery kept until 1989, with a total of 156 editions.
+Almost all of the bulletins have the same format and layout: while the front offered information about the show, the inside was typically designed by the exhibiting artists themselves and thus functioned as an editioned artwork.

-A short film by Freunde der Nationalgalerie by Staatliche Museen zu Berlin (in German) gives a short insight into the practice of the Hamburg-born artist Hanne Darboven, on occasion of a retrospective show dedicated to her correspondences with other artists from the early Minimal and Conceptual Art movements: https://www.youtube.com/watch?v=vxfhYLCe2iU
+A short film by Freunde der Nationalgalerie by Staatliche Museen zu Berlin (in German) gives a short insight into Darboven’s practice, made on occasion of a retrospective show dedicated to her correspondences with other artists from the early minimal and conceptual art movements: https://www.youtube.com/watch?v=vxfhYLCe2iU

-Another short film, produced by Haus der Kunst in Munich and Bundeskunsthalle Bonn also presents her work in a short film via https://www.youtube.com/watch?v=EnJ15MUrsaY
+Another short film, produced by Haus der Kunst in Munich and Bundeskunsthalle Bonn also presents her work in a short film, available via https://www.youtube.com/watch?v=EnJ15MUrsaY

 ALW & HR